bguesman/docsify-test/docs/editor/creative/creative_sun.md

     </div>
 </div>

-This block is a more intuitive alternative to directly working with [Celestial Body Blocks](editor/blocks/celestial_body_block.md).
+This block is a more intuitive alternative to directly working with [Celestial Bodies](editor/blocks/celestial_body_block.md).

 #### Sun Block
-**C# member variable:** `Expanse.CelestialBodyBlock m_sunBlock` \
+**C# member variable:** `Expanse.CelestialBody m_sunBlock` \
-[Celestial Body Block](editor/blocks/celestial_body_block.md) that this creative sun controls.
-To set this up, you can create an Celestial Body Block and set it to the preset "Sun".
+[Celestial Body](editor/blocks/celestial_body_block.md) that this creative sun controls.
+To set this up, you can create a Celestial Body and set it to the preset "Sun".

 #### Use Time Of Day
 **C# member variable:** `bool m_useTimeOfDay` \